abhishekguleri/phobia_calculator-exam_results-/README.md

-# result_calculator
+# Result_Calculator
-calculate your marks  by just entering the number in the five subject
+Calculate your marks  by just entering the number in the five subject